zapccu/ioBroker.sma-ev-charger/README.md

 ## Credits

-Many thanks to SMA for providing product images from SMA EV Charger.
+Many thanks to SMA for providing product images of SMA EV Charger.

 ## License